juergenmeinecke/EMET2008/reading_list.rst

 ==========  ====================================    ==============================================
 0           (assumed knowledge)

-            chapter 4                               linear regression with one regressor
+            chapters 4 through 7                    linear regression with one regressor

-            chapter 6                               linear regression with multiple regressors
+                                                    linear regression with multiple regressors

-            chapters 5 and 7                        hypothesis tests and confidence intervals
+                                                    hypothesis tests and confidence intervals

 1           2.5, 2.6, 3.1                           population